m4cit/slangID/README.md

 # Challenges

-Due to a lack of data, the results, regardless of the classifier used, are not good enough.
+Due to a lack of data, the results, regardless of the classifier used, are not good enough right now.
  Certain bigram slang words like (_a_) _**real one**_ are more difficult to resolve since the provided models do not take n-grams into consideration.

 # How to run _slangID_demo_ and _slangID_predict_